You don’t need to be in a major tech hub to build a cryptocurrency community

 Online

 The first step in driving conversation around digital currencies will, appropriately, be taken online.
-Whether it’s in a Facebook group, Slack or Telegram chat, Discord channel, etc, look for others who are already talking about digital currencies or blockchain and jump in.
-And, if your search for a local group comes up empty, take the initiative and create one.
-The average person outside of a major tech hub may assume others in the area will be interested, and they’re just waiting for someone else to take the initiative.
+Whether it’s in a Facebook group, Slack or Telegram chat, Discord channel, or elsewhere, look for others who are already talking about digital currencies or blockchain and jump in.
+If your search for a local group comes up empty, take the initiative and create one.
+The average person outside of a major tech hub may safely assume that others in the area will be interested and that they’re just waiting for someone else to take the initiative.
 Inform yourself as well as you can, and take inspiration from other groups that have successfully created active forums.
 Examples of crossover between other existing parties may include libertarian groups, gold and silver aficionados, businesses that accept crypto, and software firms.

 In-person